rain1017/memdb/README.md

 	return conn.close();
 })
 .fin(function(){
-	// Stop memorydb
+	// Stop memdb
-	return memorydb.stopServer();
+	return memdb.stopServer();
 });

-// For distributed system, just run memorydb in each server with the same config, and each server will be a shard.
+// For distributed system, just run memdb in each server with the same config, and each server will be a shard.

 ```

 ### AutoConnection

 ```
-var memorydb = require('memorydb');
+var memdb = require('memdb');
 var Q = require('q');
 var should = require('should');